 It is essential that you regularly read your personal emails at the address that you provided at the admissions stage, as this is where any important requests for information will be sent.

 When you have met all of your enrolment conditions and are invited to enrol online, you will confirm your personal contact details and your course details.
 It is important you provide us with your correct address and telephone number, as these will be used for contacting you and creating student status letters.

 As part of the visa process (academic courses only) you will be issued with a Biometric Residence Permit (BRP).
 You don't have to apply separately for a BRP.

 You will give your personal data when you make your visa or immigration application.

-Your BRP will include your name, photograph, date and place of birth, visa category (Tier 4), and course start and end dates.
+Your BRP will include your name, photograph, date and place of birth, visa category, and the validity period of the BRP card.

 Head to the links below for further information about starting at Coventry University London.